statamic/v2-docs/content/collections/docs/assets.md

 url: /url/of/asset/folder
 ```

-The `path` may be:
+The path may be:

-  - A path relative to the main filesystem root. (eg. `path/to/assets`) This can be inside or outside your site's root folder.
+- A path relative to the main filesystem root. (eg. `path/to/assets`) This can be inside or outside your site’s root folder.
 - An absolute path. (eg. `/var/www/example.com/assets`)
-  - An absolute path with an [interpolated environment variable](/knowledge-base/settings). (eg. `"{env‌:BASE_PATH}/assets"`)
+- An absolute path with an interpolated environment variable. (eg. `"{env‌:BASE_PATH}/assets"`)

-As mentioned above, the `url` should be the location of the asset folder.
-If it's located outside of the webroot, it's
-inaccessible so you can just leave it blank.
+As mentioned above, the url should be the location of the asset folder.
+If it’s located outside of the webroot, it’s inaccessible so you can just leave it blank.
+A container without a URL will be considered [private](#private-assets).

-### Amazon S3 {#amazon-s}
+### Amazon S3 {#s3-driver}

-To enable S3 assets in a container, you should set up your `container.yaml` like so:
+To enable S3 assets in a container, you should set up your container configuration file like so:

 ``` .language-yaml
 title: S3 Assets